orkes-io/docs/docs/getting-started/first-workflow-application.md

 ## Create Workflow

-We can create workflows using multiple methods, such as UI, Code etc. We will start with the UI.
+We can create workflows using multiple methods, such as UI, Code, etc. We will start with the UI.

 <Tabs>
 <TabItem value="UI" label="UI" className="ui-instructions">